-Share Incentive Plan (SIP) Purpose and link to strategy Operation Maximum opportunity Encouraging employee share ownership The Company operates an HM Revenue & Customs (HMRC)- approved SIP whereby UK employees, including Executive Directors, may elect to save a regular amount to be used to purchase shares.
+Share Incentive Plan (SIP) Purpose and link to strategy Operation Maximum opportunity Encouraging employee share ownership The Company operates an HM Revenue & Customs (HMRC)-approved SIP whereby UK employees, including Executive Directors, may elect to save a regular amount to be used to purchase shares.
 The Company currently grants one matching share in respect of every four shares purchased by the participant.
-Participants may contribute up to £150 per month fron pre-tax pay or such other maximum amount as determined by the Company within the parameters of applicable legislation.

-Save As You Earn Share Option Scheme (SAYE)

-Purpose and link to strategy Operation Maximum opportunity Encouraging employee share ownership The Company operates an HMRC-approved SAYE whereby UK employees, including Executive Directors, may save a regular amount over three or five years and are granted options to purchase shares at the end of the saving period.
-A maximum discount of 20% to the market price prevailing at the date of the commencement of the Participants may save up to £500 per month from post-tax pay or such other maximum amount as determined by the Company within the parameters of applicable legislation. scheme applies to the option price.
-The maximum opportunity available to participants in a non UK-based all-employee share scheme will be determined by the Company within the parameters of applicable legislation.
+Participants may contribute up to £150 per month from pre-tax pay or such other maximum amount as determined by the Company within the parameters of applicable legislation.
+Save As You Earn Share Option S Scheme (SAYE) Purpose and link to strategy Operation Maximum opportunity Encouraging employee share ownership The Company operates an HMRC-approved SAYE whereby UK employees, including Executive Directors, may save a regular amount over three or five years and are granted options to purchase shares at the end of the saving period.
+A maximum discount of 20% to the market price prevailing at the date of the commencement of the scheme applies to the option price.
+Participants may save up to £500 per month from post-tax pay or such other maximum amount as determined by the Company within the parameters of applicable legislation.
+The maximum opportunity available to participants in a screme applies to the option price i ne maximum opportunity available to participants in a